V1arsha-1/docker/README.md

 SELECT * FROM books WHERE genre = 'Programming';
 Add more tables (e.g., members, loans) and link them with foreign keys.

+Conclusion
+This project demonstrates how to containerize a simple application using Docker, build a Docker image, run it as a container, and push it to Docker Hub.
+By following these steps, you learned how Docker simplifies application deployment, ensures consistency across environments, and makes it easy to share applications with others.
+You also explored basic Docker commands such as building images, running containers, viewing logs, and managing ports.

+Concepts We Learned in This Docker Project
+1. Understanding Docker
+What is Docker
+Why containers are used
+Difference between Images and Containers

+2. Creating a Project for Docker
+Creating a project folder
+Writing a simple Python Flask application (app.py) Creating a Dockerfile

+3. Building Docker Images
+Understanding the docker build command
+Meaning of tags (-t myapp-image)
+How Docker uses the Dockerfile to build layers